KKBOX/OpenAPI-Swift/README.md

 [![Support](https://img.shields.io/badge/watchOS-2-blue.svg)](https://www.apple.com/tw/watchos)&nbsp;
 [![Support](https://img.shields.io/badge/tvOS-9-blue.svg)](https://www.apple.com/tw/tvos)&nbsp;

+KKBOX's Open API provides various data from KKBOX's rich music archive.
+It helps you to access data about KKBOX's song tracks, albums, artist playlist and so on.

 This is a pure Swift implementation of a client to access KKBOX's Open API.
 You can easily integrate the SDK into your iOS/macOS/watchOS/tvOS project using Swift Package Manager or CocoaPods.

-The SDK leverages lots of power features of Swift programming language, such as wrapping API responses into enums, and the JSON encoder / decoder since Swift 4.
+The SDK leverages lots of powerful features of Swift programming language, such as wrapping API responses into enums, and the JSON encoder / decoder since Swift 4.